 - In clinical trials of some TNF-blockers, including adalimumab products, more cases of malignancies were observed among TNF-blocker-treated patients compared to control patients.

 - Non-melanoma skin cancer (NMSC) was reported during clinical trials for adalimumab-treated patients.
-Examine all patients, particularly those with a history of prolonged immunosuppressant or PUVA therapy, for the presence of NMSC prior to and during treatment with CYLTEZO.
+Examine all patients, particularly those with a history of prolonged immunosuppressant or PUVA therapy, for the presence of NMSC prior to and during treatment with Adalimumab-adbm.

 - In adalimumab clinical trials, there was an approximate 3-fold higher rate of lymphoma than expected in the general U.S. population.
 Patients with chronic inflammatory diseases, particularly those with highly active disease and/or chronic exposure to immunosuppressant therapies, may be at higher risk of lymphoma than the general population, even in the absence of TNF blockers.